the communities of Bures St Mary and Bures Hamlet

 night in late autumn that barn caught fire.
 The next morning only a

-low Blackened wall remained surrounding a heap of smoldering ashes and
+low Blackened wall remained surrounding a heap of smouldering ashes

-timbers.
-They were vouched for by the threshing-engine driver, as having
+They were vouched for by the threshing-engine driver, as having been

-been worn by Bill the previous day.
-Bill was remanded in custody on
+worn by Bill the previous day.
+Bill was remanded in custody on a charge

 When his case came up my

 husband was able to clear him from suspicion of malicious intent, declaring

 that all who knew Bill could testify that such would be entirely out

 a wooden shed set up on the hill on the opposite side of the farm